 Outfits that offer this responsible form of deep sea diving don’t just teach you how to dive, but also talk about coral cleaning, fish count, invasive species, coral restoration and other conservation activities.
 You then scuba dive, not just to admire the underwater world, but to help conserve it by participating in a cleaning or counting drive.
 In Cocodrilo for instance, the broken coral reef is being restored through a tedious process: broken bits of coral are picked up from the sea floor, hung on an underwater stand and cleaned of excess algae and plastic every few days.
 When over a year old and strong enough, they are replanted between existing corals.
 And diving to support efforts like that can not only help save corals but also compel us to change our everyday choices.

-We need to say no to single-use plastic on our travels and in daily life
+Volunteering in Cuba convinced me we need to say no to single-use plastic on our travels and in daily life

 As I took off my snorkeling mask after a hot afternoon spent collecting plastic trash from a small section of the Caribbean seabed, I pledged to do more to cut down my single-use plastic consumption.
 I’ve long said no to plastic bottled water – choosing to carry and refill a steel bottle or use a Lifestraw filter – and already replaced plastic bags, toothbrush and straws with eco-friendly alternatives.
 And yet, when I got home to take a shower, I felt immense guilt at most of my toiletries – shower gel, shampoo, conditioner, hair serum, face wash, deodorant, toothpaste, sunscreen, razor, menstrual pads – which were still plastic.
 It was time to make some inconvenient choices.